Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 * Url: /foo/{someResource}/activate
 * OperationId: SomeResourceTypes_StartResource

+**Impact on generated code**: Method generated for the POST operation will be named as indicated after the '_'.
+For eg., OperationId *SomeResourceTypes_ActivateResource* will generate a method named *ActivateResource*

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

 ### <a name="S2009" />S2009 ArraySchemaMustHaveItems